 - Familiarize yourself with your camera's features for creative flexibility.

-- Practice mastering various lighting conditions for optimal results.
+and apply core composition techniques. - Practice mastering various lighting conditions for optimal results.

-- Explore different photography genres to find your niche.
+- Explore different photography genres to find

-- Enhance your images through post-processing skills.
+your niche. - Enhance your images through post-processing skills.

 - Create a standout portfolio that reflects your unique perspective.